Our Projects

 “You cannot un-educate the person who has learned to read.
 You cannot humiliate the person who feels pride.
 You cannot oppress the people who are not afraid anymore. – César Chávez

-SFPC's 2021 Liberation Garden Program: Check Back in March
+SFPC's 2026 Liberation Backyard & Community Garden Program: Check Back in February 2026

 ¿Quiere cultivar su propia comida en casa?
 El Consejo de Política Alimentaria de Springfield cree que todos los que quieran cultivar sus propios alimentos deben tener el apoyo que necesitan para hacerlo.
 Para ayudar a que esto sea posible, instalamos jardines de contenedores y camas elevadas a través de nuestra iniciativa Liberation Garden.

-The SFPC encourages and supports the construction of school gardens and the integration of gardening into school curriculum.
+Beginning in 2014, the SFPC has supported and passed municipal policy to ensure Springfield school districts have permanent gardens as well as the integration of gardening into school curriculum.
 Gardening engages students by providing a dynamic environment to observe, discover, experiment, nurture, and learn.
 School gardens are living laboratories where interdisciplinary lessons are drawn from real life experiences, encouraging students to become active participants in the learning process.

 Why school gardening?